We Treat Secondary Infertility Naturally

 - Pelvic inflammatory disease (PID)

 A woman must also consider how much she has aged since her last pregnancy.
-If she is over 35, we consider her hormonal function.
+If she is over 35, we consider her hormonal function in addition to mechanical function.
 We want to be certain that the pituitary-hypothalamus feedback loop is not restricted.

 Symptoms of Secondary Infertility

 One’s initial thought would probably be that the inability to conceive after already having a child is the symptom of secondary infertility.
 It’s not, that is just the diagnosis of the condition.
 Here are some symptoms you can look out for that might point your doctor toward a more concrete diagnosis: